appmediation/ios-example/README.md

 ### Changelog
 - [14/01/2019] Initial versions are added.

+### Known Issues
+Please be aware that this application is only built for test purposes and not live on App Store, therefore you may not receive ads from some partners.

 ### Contribution
 Pull requests are welcome!
 For more information please contact us support@appmediation.com